-Gender neutrality or gender-neutralism or the gender neutrality movement, is a topic that keeps cropping up in discussions across the blogosphere.
+Gender neutrality or gender-neutralism or the gender neutrality movement is a topic that keeps cropping up in discussions across the blogosphere.
 These terms describe “the idea that policies, language, and other social institutions should avoid distinguishing roles according to people’s sex or gender, in order to avoid discrimination arising from the impression that there are social roles for which one gender is more suited than the other.”
-(Wikipedia) At face value this looks quite reasonable.
+(Wikipedia) At face value, this looks quite reasonable.
 Historically, the division of labour in the Western world was based on sex.
-Men worked outside the home and were mobilised in times of war to fight; whereas, women worked in the home and acted as a reserve labour force when the men were away fighting in wartime.
-In the present, men and women work along side one another in the labour force and in the military.
-Sex or gender based segregation is largely a thing of the past, but for a very long time it was a reality.
-There were occupations and past-times that were denied to women because they were deemed unsuitable for women.
+Men worked outside the home and were mobilized in times of war to fight; whereas, women worked in the home and acted as a reserve labour force when the men were away fighting in wartime.
+In the present, men and women work alongside one another in the labour force and the military.
+Sex or gender-based segregation is mostly a thing of the past, but for a very long time, it was a reality.
+Some occupations and past-times were denied to women because they were deemed unsuitable for women.

 The absurdity of this historical reality is illustrated in the life and times of Frances Hammerstrom (1908-1998).
-Frances Hammerstrom led a very interesting life.
+Frances Hammerstrom led an exciting life.
 Born to a wealthy family in Boston, Massachusetts she developed an interest in the outdoors, nature, wildlife and hunting at a time when these interests were considered “unladylike.”
 Her father and brothers were keen hunters, but she was excluded from their hunting expeditions while growing up, going hunting in secret with boyfriends who, like her father and brothers, had a passion for hunting, but would allow her to take part.
 She documents this and her experiences as a lady hunter, in her autobiography Is she coming too?
 Memoirs of a lady hunter.
-Her autobiography is a very good read.
+Her autobiography is an excellent read.
 The title comes from the question her husband Frederick’s hunting buddies typically asked (Is she coming too?) when she accompanied him on hunts.
 She relates how she overcame the prejudices against women working in what were considered manly occupations, common in her day, and have a career in wildlife management.
-The Hammerstroms raised two children, Alan and Eva, while pursuing their careers.
+The Hammerstroms raised two children, Alan and Eva while pursuing their careers.

 While distinguishing roles according to people’s sex or gender is no longer appropriate in the Western world, the vagaries of the gender neutrality movement have given rise to a bizarre and troubling fad known as “gender neutral parenting.”
 In short, proponents of gender neutral parenting insist there is no difference between boys and girls, except in the gender roles said to be applied to them.
 There is a preschool in Sweden called Egalia where masculine and feminine pronouns are not used in referring to the children.
 There are no boys and girls in class at Egalia; there are friends and rather than using the masculine han (he) and the feminine hon (she), they employ a neologism, the pronoun hen which is held to be gender neutral.
 Gender is viewed as a “social construction” by the founders of Egalia and like minded proponents of gender neutral parenting.
 What this means, they assert, is that gender, as it is “socially constructed” (that is, as it is currently understood), is not an inevitable result of biology, but highly contingent on social and historical processes.
 They maintain our present understanding of gender is harmful, particularly to women, and should be at the very least modified or at best eliminated.